Kudostoy0u/Kudostoy0u/README.md

   * Docker

-Some JS I've held on to for over a year:
+## Some JS I've held on to for over a year 😊:
 ```
 $("#clickelement").on("click, function(){
 var satisfied = Math.floor(Math.random()*1.08);